If you want a complete 3-day upper/lower/full-body split you can use to build muscle, this page will show you exactly what to do.

 And by a higher volume of training, I’m talking about the number of hard sets you do for each muscle group.

 In most cases, that’s going to require more than three weekly training days.
-The more training miles you have on the clock, the more likely it is that you’ll benefit from some kind of split routine that involves lifting weights 4-6 days each week.
+The more training miles you have on the clock, the more likely it is that you’ll benefit from some kind of split routine that involves a higher frequency of training.

 FREE: The Muscle Building Cheat Sheet